Sphinx-LuaLS¶

 data

-, autodoc will treat it as a module.
-Thus, a typical Lua module will look like this:--- This is a module.
-Notice that we've declared it as a class --- inherited from :lua:obj:`table`. --- --- @class library: table local library = {} --- Submodules should also be declared as classes. --- --- @class library.submodule: table library.submodule = {} --- Other objects are documented as usual. function library.foo() end return library
+--- This is a module.
+Notice that we've declared it as a class --- and added a `doctype`. --- --- !doctype module --- @class library local library = {} --- Nested namespaces should also be declared as classes. --- --- !doctype table --- @class library.namespace library.namespace = {} --- Other objects are documented as usual. function library.foo() end --- And so on... function library.namespace.bar() end return library

 Note